Diject/Quest_Data_Builder/README.md

 	//Number of stages in a quest (journal-type dialogue) for its information to be saved.
 	"stagesNumToAddQuestInfo": 1,

+	//Generate a file with function/variable requirements needed for dialogue topics to become available.
+	"generateDialogueTopicRequirements": false,

 	//Enable generation and saving of the height map image "enableHeightMapImageGeneration": false,
 	//Downscale factor for height map image.
 1 - full size (64x64 for one cell).